Paying for care services at home

 Please note: If you receive benefit or other assistance to help you pay some, or all, of any of these expenses you must declare this.
 The council can only take into account the actual amount you pay after any benefit or other assistance is deducted.

-The local authority is required to consider any additional expenses you may incur as a direct result of any need or disability as identified in the assessment of need or care plan conducted by the Care Manager.
-For example, this could be employing a cleaner or gardener as you are unable to do these tasks yourself.
+The local authority is required to consider any additional expenses you may incur as a direct result of any need or disability, as identified in the assessment of need or care plan conducted by the Care Manager.
+For example, this could be assistance towards the cost of a cleaner or gardener you employ as you are unable to do these tasks yourself.
 DRE cannot be considered for any services that would be provided in another way.
 For example, incontinence needs and chiropody should be provided for by NHS.

 If care and support is provided at home, the individual has a choice as to how that is sourced, provided and paid for.